olavarrieta/gulp-workflow/README.md

 Place images files in the `src/webp` directory.

-Image files will be converted and optimized with [imagemin-webp](https://www.npmjs.com/package/imagemin-webp) and compiled into `dist/webp`.
+Image files will be converted and optimized using [imagemin-webp](https://www.npmjs.com/package/imagemin-webp) and compiled into `dist/webp`.

+Image file extensions will be renamed to `.webp` using [gulp-ext-replace](https://www.npmjs.com/package/gulp-ext-replace).

 ### Copy Files